-Requirements for Withdrawal – Students wishing to drop all of their classes should initiate their request through the Office of the Assistant Dean for Student Services in accordance with the steps outlined in the Academic Bulletin.
-For questions about this process please contact the Office of the Assistant Dean for Student Services at 208.795.4347.
+Requirements for Withdrawal – Students wishing to drop all of their classes should initiate their request through the Office of the Associate Dean for Student Services in accordance with the steps outlined in the Academic Bulletin.
+For questions about this process, please contact the Office of the Associate Dean for Student Services at 208.795.4347.

 Textbook Information – Upon matriculation to ICOM, students are provided with an iPad that is pre-loaded with all of the required textbooks.
 A copy of these textbooks is kept in ICOM’s library as well.
 Students are not required to purchase these textbooks in print form.

 Academic Programs (Educational Program, Instructional Facilities, and Faculty)

 - Information about ICOM’s Doctor of Osteopathic Degree Program.

 - Information about research focus areas at ICOM.